 Designated courses include a course material fee which covers the cost of materials used in the class; no separate textbook purchase will be required.
 These fees are refundable only if a student drops the course(s) (using official school communication) by the end of Week 2.
-Contact the Librarian for opt out information at library@centralpenn.edu.
 Designated courses (subject to change) include: